TechWithTy/fastapi-loki-observability/_docs/best_practices/api/reference.md

 GET /ruler/ring

-Displays a web page with the ruler hash ring status, including the state, health, and last heartbeat time of each ruler.
+Displays a web page with the ruler hash ring status, including the state, health, and last heartbeat time of each ruler. list rule groups bash
-List rule groups
-bash

 GET /loki/api/v1/rules

-List all rules configured for the authenticated tenant.
+list all rules configured for the authenticated tenant.
 This endpoint returns a YAML dictionary with all the rule groups for each namespace and 200 status code on success.
 Example response
 yaml